Matteobikk90/Project-1-Duck-Hunt/README.md

 There is also a button linked to an empty page which refreshes the screen when you click on it.
 When the screen refreshes, you can play another round, and go on as much as you want.

 Once the player finishes the seconds will appear a GameOver screen and that's it !!!

+### UNSOLVED PROBLEMS

+I wasn't that sure how to create the two players.